mikael-ros/advent-of-code-2024/day/2/notes.md

 # Day 2 notes
 ## Part 1
 ### Solution idea 1
-1. Read data into an array of lists.
-We can read the number of lines, but cannot assume the length of each list
+1. Read data into a set of lists.
+We do not know how many rows or columns there are (I mean we do, but thats assuming input is always 1000 lines still)
 2. Lists are analyzed through the following process:
     a.
 Remove the head and the tail, compare them to get the "trend"
     b.
 Recursively pass this list, along with the identified trend and prior head and tail